jethrodaniel/.git-hooks/README.md

 git config --global alias.hooks '!sh -c "curl https://raw.githubusercontent.com/jethrodaniel/.git-hooks/master/install.sh | bash"'
 ```

-Then just type `git hook` in your repo.
+Then just type `git hooks` in your repo.

 ### What it do